joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 A critical distinction we made early on is the difference between recoverable errors and bugs:

-* A *recoverable error* is usually the result of progamamtic data validation.
+* A *recoverable error* is usually the result of progammatic data validation.
 Some code has examined the state of the world and deemed the situation unacceptable for progress.
 Maybe it's some markup text being parsed, user input from a website, or a transient network connection failure.
 In these cases, programs are expected to recover.
 The developer who wrote this code must think about what to do in the event of failure because it will happen in well-constructed